Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 3/Semester 2/🟥I3332 - New Generation Programming Language/🟦12 # Saving data with Entity Framework Core/🟨Summary - Saving data with Entity Framework Core.md

 *important bits are ==highlighted==*

+*Future me: nothing is important apparently lmao (im being sarcastic if you cant tell)*

 ---

 - EF Core is an object-relational mapper (ORM) that lets you interact with a database by manipulating standard POCO classes, called entities, in your application.
 This can reduce the amount of SQL and database knowledge you need to have to be productive.